 As bacterial pathogens become increasingly resistant to antimicrobials, new interventions are needed to manage their spread in human and animal populations.
 My lab is focused on uncovering the mechanisms of adaptation that contribute to pathogen success.
 We use computational tools alongside microbial whole genome sequencing data to reconstruct pathogen transmission, […]

-Dr. Jon P. Mochel is a Professor of Systems Pharmacology in the Department of Pathology and the Founding Director of the Precision One Health Initiative at the University of Georgia (UGA).
-He has an extensive background in clinical and basic pharmacology and toxicology and is a board-certified veterinary pharmacologist and […]
+Dr. Jon P. Mochel is Professor of Systems Pharmacology in the Department of Pathology and Founding Director of the Precision One Health Initiative at the University of Georgia (USA).
+A board-certified veterinary pharmacologist and toxicologist (Dipl.
+ECVPT), he holds advanced degrees in Pharmacology (MS), Pharmacokinetics (MS), and Applied Mathematical Modeling […]

 Plasmodium falciparum, the causative agent of malaria, is a deadly parasite that is spread through the bite of Anopheles mosquitoes.
 My lab is committed to developing new and novel ways to reduce global malaria burden, and studies the interaction of Plasmodium parasites with their Anopheles mosquito host, with an emphasis […]